 Also, children who play instruments and listen to music have developed brains that can process sounds.
 This process is called Neurophysiological distinction which could be vital in developing literacy and could be translated into academic progress for children.

-It was also discovered that about 18 areas of the brains are activated when engaging into music, either through music making or listening.
+It was also discovered that about 18 areas of the brain are activated when engaging in music, either through music making or listening.

-But then, not all types of music produce the same results especially when it comes to studying.
-In a study, it showed that there are types of music which are associated with higher grades.
+But then, not all types of music production the same results especially when it comes to studying.
+In a study, it showed that there are types of music that are associated with higher grades.

 These include the easy listening type of music such as classical and others.
-Those that belongs to rap, hip-hop and similar types are associated with lower GPA.
+Those that belong to rap, hip-hop, and similar types are associated with a lower GPA.

 I think it’s time for me to replace a whole lot of songs in my playlist.